klho/hypoct/doc/tutorial.rst

 Overview
 --------

-The Python interface is located in the directory ``python/``, which should contain:

-- ``hypoct.py``: the main Python module;
-- ``hypoct_python.so``: the F2PY-ed Fortran library; and
-- ``TreeVisualizer.py``: an auxiliary Python module to display trees in 2D.

-The file ``hypoct_python.so`` contains all wrapped routines and is imported by ``hypoct.py``, which creates a somewhat more convenient (but still pretty bare-bones) object-oriented interface around it.
+The Python interface is located in the directory ``python``, which should contain directory ``hypoct``, organizing the main Python package, and ``hypoct_python.so``, the F2PY-ed Fortran library.
+The file ``hypoct_python.so`` contains all wrapped routines and is imported by :mod:`hypoct`, which creates a somewhat more convenient (but still pretty bare-bones) object-oriented interface around it.
 For details on the Python modules, please see the :doc:`api`; for details on data formats, please refer to the Fortran source code.

 We will now step through the process of running a program calling hypoct from Python, following the Python driver program as a guide.